Tuesday, November 16, 2010

 With its iron parapets and thick walls of black stone, Agmar’s Hammer manages to look even less welcoming than the leagues of frozen forest surrounding it.
 Ugly though it may be, few would question the fortress’ record of victory against overwhelming odds.
 When Overlord Agmar’s army first arrived at the site they found an entire Scourge force waiting for them.
 A lich known as Geldus Deadheart, who’d earned his name overseeing the massacre of Lordaeronian refugees in the Third War, led the undead army.
-Adept as he was at the doctrine of mobility, mention of Geldus terrified both the Horde and the Alliance.
+Geldus' skill at the doctrine of mobility made him a source of terror for both the Horde and the Alliance.

 Battle raged through the icy forests for two weeks, the Horde warriors warmed by their fury.
 Striking from the trees, ax-wielding grunts whittled away at the Scourge, aided by shamans who blasted the undead with elemental flame.
 Horde trackers navigated the thickets to surround Geldus, finding his weakest points and opening fire from the shadows.
 Deaths on both sides mounted, yet it is said that eight Scourge drones fell for every orc.
 The forest’s unusual properties prevented Geldus from fully clearing it with his poisons, giving the Horde an ideal hiding place.